|Pollard Group -- Gladstone Institutes, UC San Francisco|

 January 2010: The Pollard Lab and Gladstone Bioinformatics Core were awarded NHLBI funds to study the epigenetics of heart development in a collaborative project with Benoit Bruneau and others.
 The Gladstone team is part of a nation-wide consortium called Bench to Bassinet.

 December 2009: Katie Pollard was featured in a John Rubin documentary entitled What Darwin Never Knew, that aired December 29 on NOVA.
 She is featured in an accompanying on-line interivew about The DNA of Human Evolution.
+Watch the episode.

 October 2009: The Gladstone Institutes Science for Life lecture featured Katie Pollard talking about human evolution and Erin Wang playing cello pieces from different periods in the evolution of the instrument.